ProspectEye/ApsisLead-REST-API/README.md

 The following information can be recieved from the API

+- Visits
-- visits
+- Accounts/Users
-- users
+- Companystatus
-- companystatus
+- Reports

 The REST service is based on CRUD thus the following commands are allowed